expo/expo-github-action/preview-comment/README.md

 ### Sending preview comments elsewhere

-You can also use this action to generate the comment, without actually commenting.
+You can also use this action to generate the comment without actually commenting.
-This can be useful for workflows that aren't triggered on the `pull_request` event.
+By disabling commenting with **comment** set to `false`, you can reuse this action with any workflow trigger and send it to any service accessible in GitHub Actions.

 > See [Available variables](#available-variables) for a list of all outputs.